YARC-Official/docs/play-modes.md

 A task for this exists in the issue tracker.

 ## 🪘 Bongos
-A pair of bongos and a clap detector; each bongo has two distinct sensors.
+A pair of bongos and a clap detector, associated with a stubborn gorilla.
+Each bongo has two distinct sensors.
 A task for this exists in the issue tracker.

 ## 🎸 real Guitar